TomAtomCZ/JobQueueBundle/README.md

 #### config/packages/messenger.yaml:

-You can create own transport for the job messages - or just use *async* transport
+You can create your own transport for the job messages - or just use *async* transport

 ```yaml
 framework: